sunny-io/SmallApps/README.md

 - Javascript Quiz Template: flex-based layout for quiz, javascript to evaluate results, anyone who can read javascript can cheat fixed bug with reset function

+-- Portfolio Template
+HTML Template for portfolio page with expandable elements based on semantic html using bootstrap for CSS